TEvans-Developer/Splunk_Active_Directory_Home-Lab-/README.md

 </br> When installation is complete use this command to make sure splunk starts up evertime VM reboots.
 We want to exit from the splunk user "exit" command.
 We will then "cd bin" as our user into our bin and then type "sudo ./splunk enable boot-start -user splunk".

 </br>1.)
-We will open our target windows machine and rename the PC to target-pc, by type pc in search bar and clicking properties.
+We will open our target windows machine and rename the PC to target-pc, by typing pc in search bar and clicking properties.
 We will then "Rename this pc" to target-pc, next and restart the vm.

 </br>2) Go to cmd to check ip, ipconfig and change IP for this machine as needed.
 We will need to change the machines IP by right clicking the network icon, click open net. and intenet setting, ethernet, change adaptor options, right click adaptor, click properties, and double click the internet protocol version 4 or properties.